giolaza/uploadForm/README.md

-# uploadFrom
+# uploadForm
-Beautiful upload form by GL with 6 colors
+Beautiful upload form by GL with 23 colors

 Requirements:
 jQuery and Bootstrap